 A: Yes, if available.
 If your child is approved for a second session, and it is consecutive, you must pick up your camper ar the end of each session.
 ALL campers attending 7-Day Sessions must leave at checkout on Saturday, even if he/she is scheduled for the next session.
 14-Day Session campers do not have to be picked up in the middle of their scheduled session.
 We recommend that if you schedule your child for more than one session, you do not do back to back weeks.
 It is a repeating schedule for the campers.

 Q: What does it cost to send my child to a session at camp?

-A: It is $180 for a session at camp.
+A: It is $180 for a 7-Day Session at camp and $360 for a 14-Day Session.
 There are no discounts for sending more than one child.
 However, if you need financial assistance, you may talk to your local Elks Lodge about available scholarships.